-Mallorcan food is typically hearty fare, with meats and stews showing up on most menus as well as popular suckling pig.
-Being an island, fish is understandably a common staple, with monkfish and sea bream served up in all manner of sauces.
+Mallorcan food is typically hearty fare, with meats and stews showing up on most menus as well as the popular suckling pig.
+Being an island, seafood is understandably a common staple, with monkfish and sea bream served up in all manner of sauces.
 Following the Spanish tradition, tapas (a selection of small dishes) are often served as starters, or as a lighter meal.
-Anyone dining in Mallorca will undoubtedly encounter the pa amb oli; the widely-served bread dish served with a variety of toppings, much like a bruschetta.

 On Saturday mornings, Palma’s traditional indoor food markets such as Mercado Olivar and Mercado Santa Catalina are teeming with the city’s trendy residents who enjoy fresh oysters and champagne amidst the bustling fish stalls.

-House wines are usually of good quality and extremely well-priced.
-Local wines such as Jose Ferrer and Macias Batle are excellent and should be tried.
-Spanish beers such as San Miguel are widely exported and very good, although most international brands can be found.
+House wines are usually of good quality and extremely well priced.
+Local wines such as Jose Ferrer and Macias Batle are excellent.

-• Pa amb oli (literally, bread with oil), a snack often supplemented by island cheese, jamón (cured ham), or chorizo.
+Pa amboli: A snack of bread and olive oil often supplemented by island cheese, jamón (cured ham), or chorizo.

 Lomo con col: Pork wrapped in cabbage leaves.